 For example, if you’re trying to promote recycling, a receptacle painted like a can-eating monster (playing pre-recorded munching noises with every deposit) will likely attract more attention and use than a standard blue bin painted with bullet points about the importance of protecting the environment.
 According to BSR, customer behavior can be improved with this type of “unexpected moment of joy.”
 Engagement translates to action.

-Brand reputation can be improved by helping others become sustainable
+Brand image can be improved by helping others become sustainable

-Internal corporate sustainability goals are great, but BSR found brand reputation is enhanced even more when an organization helps others achieve greener lifestyles.
-This can be as simple as using a company blog or...
+Internal corporate sustainability goals are great, but BSR found brand image is enhanced even more when an organization helps others achieve greener lifestyles.
+As noted in the article, this can be as simple as using a company blog or...

 ...social media posts that encouraged consumers to recycle by explaining how recycling can reduce landfill waste and by giving them do-it-yourself ideas such as using empty containers as planters.

 As the shift to buying more sustainable products continues, marketers have an opportunity to have an impact that goes beyond selling.
 Sustainability should be promoted through the subtle application of traditional marketing efforts, calls for social action and the support of green goals that stretch beyond the board room.
-It’s an approach that can lead to greener profits and a greener world.
+It’s an approach that can lead to greener profits and a greener world... all while serving your organization's triple bottom line.